apideck-libraries/portman/README.md

 By default, Portman will leverage any ENVIRONMENT variable that is defined that starts with `PORTMAN_`.

+Another option to set variables is by configuring them as `collectionVariables` in the [globals section](#portman---globals-property) of your Portman configuration.

 ### CLI Options

 ###### Initialize Portman CLI configuration